dhaval-lad/rl_base_tactical_planner/README.md

 ```

 ### Configure Package Paths
-Before building the package, you need to modify the actor model paths in the world file:

-1. Open the file `outdoor_robot_spawner/worlds/outdoor_world_0.world`
-2. Navigate to lines 6519 and 6523
-3. Update the actor model paths to match your system's file structure
+Before building the package, you must update several hardcoded file paths to match your system's directory structure.
+This ensures that the simulation and all scripts can correctly locate required models and resources.

+#### Actor Model Paths
+- outdoor_world_0.world → lines 6519, 6523 → update actor model paths

+#### Python Source Paths
+Several Python files use hardcoded absolute paths for `PKG_SRC_DIR` and `GRASSHOPPER_DESC_DIR`.
+You must update these variables to match your local workspace structure.
+The table below lists the files and line numbers where these changes are required:

+- outdoorbot_env.py (line 16) → PKG_SRC_DIR
+- robot_controller.py (line 19) → GRASSHOPPER_DESC_DIR
+- spawn_demo.py (lines 10, 11) → PKG_SRC_DIR, GRASSHOPPER_DESC_DIR
+- start_training.py (line 20) → PKG_SRC_DIR
+- trained_agent.py (line 37) → PKG_SRC_DIR

-These paths need to be updated to point to the correct location of the actor models on your system.
+These paths need to be updated to point to the correct location of the different directory, package and models.

 ### Build the Workspace
 Build your ROS2 workspace to install the package: